You are a very popular blogger. Still as a part of formality, can you please introduce yourself to our readers?

 Now, after working regularly on TechGYD.COM for more than two years getting, $150 a day from Adsense has become a common experience.
 It surpasses $200 and even $300 sometimes.
 On an average, I am generating $5000/month only through Adsense and a few more thousands from some other forms of advertising.There is not any other serious online venture but yeah, I try affiliate marketing, web flipping, etc.

 Are you a full-time blogger or a part-time blogger?

 Blogging is my part-time hobby.
 I do blogging along with my regular graduation.
 Neither its curriculum is so easy nor my blogging work at TechGYD but still, I follow my self-made schedule which not only manages both of them comfortably but also provides me enough time to cope up with my lovable hobbies and experiments.

 How did you come to know about blogging in your early years?

-I always had interest in learning new things online, trying web apps, services and other stuff.
-Just like most of the tech geek here, I also had interest in learning few hacking tricks.
+I always had an interest in learning new things online, trying web apps, services and other stuff.
+Just like most of the tech geek here, I also had an interest in learning few hacking tricks.
 When I started, I landed to a blog which provided interesting hacking tricks daily.
-After following the blog for few days, I wondered how much time they are dedicating to their articles and Why.
+After following the blog for a few days, I wondered how much time they are dedicating to their articles and Why.

 So, I researched for this and hence came to know about blogging, its scope, the economic side, etc. One of my friend (Akhilesh Gupta) was already in this field so I contacted him and got even more information about this blogging world and cleared up my basics.